 eBay Holiday Mode (Time Away): The Complete UK Seller Guide 2026

 Going on holiday without wrecking your eBay account: everything UK sellers need to know about Time Away, the setting that replaced holiday mode.
-Pause sales vs keep selling with an extended dispatch time, the exact setup steps, and what really happens to your listings, auctions, orders and cases while you are gone.
+Pause ordinary fixed-price sales or keep selling while eligible estimated delivery dates update, plus the exact setup steps and what happens to listings, auctions, orders and cases.

 Quick answer

 eBay’s holiday mode is now called Time Away.
-You schedule it from your account’s selling preferences and choose one of two modes: pause item sales (your fixed price listings become unavailable to buy, so no new orders arrive) or keep selling (listings stay live and eBay extends your dispatch time over your away dates).
-Auctions keep running in both modes, and any orders placed before your start date still need dispatching on time.
+You schedule it from your account’s selling preferences and choose one of two modes: pause item sales (your fixed price listings become unavailable through the normal purchase flow) or keep selling (listings stay live and eBay extends eligible delivery estimates over your away dates).
+Auctions keep running in both modes, some offer and delivery formats are exceptions, and orders placed before your start date still need dispatching on time.

 Taking a week off should not cost you your seller standards.
 But on eBay it can: orders that arrive while you are on a beach still have delivery estimates attached, buyers still message, and “Item not received” requests do not care that you are in Cornwall with no printer. eBay’s answer is Time Away, the setting UK sellers still search for as “eBay holiday mode” or “eBay away mode”.
-Used properly, it protects your late delivery rate and your feedback while you are gone.
-Used badly (or not at all), it is one of the fastest ways to collect defects.
+Used properly, it helps you avoid preventable late deliveries and “Item not received” requests while you are gone.
+It is not a complete shield, though: existing commitments, auctions and eBay’s listed delivery-date exceptions still need attention.

-This guide covers the whole thing for UK sellers: what Time Away actually does, how to choose between pausing sales and keeping them on with an extended dispatch time, the exact setup steps, what happens to your active listings, auctions, orders, returns and cases, and how to plan a break so you come home to payouts instead of problems.
+This guide covers the whole thing for UK sellers: what Time Away actually does, how to choose between pausing sales and keeping them on with updated delivery dates, the exact setup steps, what happens to your active listings, auctions, orders, returns and cases, and how to plan a break so you come home to payouts instead of problems.
 Policy points are drawn from eBay’s Time Away help page and eBay UK’s seller performance documentation, with sources listed at the end.

 TL;DR: Time Away in 30 seconds